8:00am - 11:30am - Community Foundation Executive Roundtable: Miami

 10:30am - 11:45am - Prioritize 2020 Census - An Urgent Opportunity to Protect Communities

 There is concern that the upcoming 2020 Census may be under-resourced and over-politicized, which can lead to low response rates and the undercounting of residents of some of the most at-risk communities.
 All funders and communities stand to lose in this scenario, losing everything from data for planning local needs, services and hiring decisions; federal funding for programs; and representation in Washington, as well as decreasing the economic viability of rural and small-town America.
 While significant challenges remain to achieving a fair and accurate count in 2020, philanthropic leaders, together with grantees and other partners, are responding.
 Join this discussion on the opportunities funders still have to address this need, and ensure that these crucial numbers are accurate.

 10:30am - 11:45am - Strategy and Tactics for Leading Systems Change Amidst Complexity

 Does your foundation have the strategy and systems in place to effectively address the complexity of the challenges you aim to impact?
 Join a conversation with leading funders and thinkers who have developed frameworks and approaches that enable creative thinking around how to effectively change systems.
 Exploring applications to a range of issues that are relevant to funders today, we’ll hear about (and try out) strategic and tactical approaches that foundations can leverage when taking a systems approach to your work, even amidst the increasing complexity of the world we live in.

-Moderator(s): Natalie Ross, Vice President, External Relations, Council on Foundations
+Moderator(s): Natalie Ross, Vice President, Resource Development & Strategic Opportunities, Council on Foundations

 10:30am - 11:45am - Tapestry Grantmaking: Weaving Communities, Populations and Resources Together